zhangwuyu561-gif/urban-compass-app/README.md

-# urban-compass-app
-A Flutter-based location-aware city exploration app
-# Urban Compass
+# Urban Explorer

-## Overview
+## App Idea

-Urban Compass is a location-based mobile application designed to help users discover meaningful places around them based on their current environment and mood.
+Urban Explorer is a Flutter mobile application that helps users discover interesting places nearby based on their current location.

 ## Problem Statement

-Many people move through cities using familiar routes and places, often missing nearby spaces that could support studying, relaxing, or exploration.
+Cities contain many interesting, useful, and relaxing places, but users often rely on generic map searches or reviews.
+It can be difficult to quickly find places that match their current needs, such as a quiet space, a café, or somewhere worth exploring.
+Urban Explorer uses GPS, a Places API, and saved favourites to help users discover and return to meaningful urban locations.

-##  Solution
+## Target Users

-This app recommends nearby locations based on the user’s GPS location and chosen exploration mode (e.g. study, chill, explore).
+The app is designed for students, city walkers, and people who want to explore nearby places in a more intentional and personalised way.

-##  Features (MVP)
+## Planned Features

-* Get user location (GPS)
-* Fetch nearby places using API
-* Display places in a list
-* View place details
-* Save favourite places (Firebase)
+- Splash screen and onboarding
+- GPS-based current location detection
+- Nearby place recommendations
+- Categories such as cafés, quiet spaces, parks, and interesting spots
+- Place detail screen
+- Favourite/save function
+- Firebase storage for saved places
+- Simple exploratory journey through the city

-## Technologies
+## Sensors and Services

-* Flutter (Dart)
-* Location Services
+- GPS / location sensor
-* Places API
+- Google Places API or Foursquare Places API
-* Firebase Firestore
+- Firebase Firestore for saved favourites